joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/basics-of-working-with-sound.md

 ActionScript.

-When sound data is converted to digital form, it has various characteristics, such as the sound’s volume and whether it is stereo or mono sound.
+When sound data is converted to digital form, it has various characteristics, such as the sound's volume and whether it is stereo or mono sound.
 When you play back a sound in ActionScript, you can adjust these characteristics as well—make the sound louder, or make it seem to be coming from a certain direction, for instance.